 Understanding Nike's Unusual Options Activity

-Shares of Nike (NYSE:NKE) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved down to $159.61.
+Shares of Nike (NYSE:NKE) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved up to $161.12.

 - Trade Type: CALL